 In addition you can find the Reinhardswald north of the city.
 It isn’t directly next to Kassel but it offers a vast area, also with virgin forests.
 You should visit the castle Sababurg, the Tierpark and the Urwald there.

-And if that isn’t enough for you – take a look at the nature reserve Dönche, the Hutewiesen with old oaks, the Brasselsberg, the Park Schönfeld, the Goethe-Anlage, the Stadthallengarten, the Aschrott-Park, the Tannenwäldchen or the Hessenschanze.
+And if that isn’t enough for you – take a look at the nature reserve Dönche, the Hutewiesen with old oaks, the Brasselsberg, the Park Schönfeld, the Goethe-Anlage, the Stadthallengarten, the Nordstadtpark, the Aschrott-Park, the Tannenwäldchen or the Hessenschanze.
 But it’s just an incomplete list of nice green places to visit.